The Autonomic Nervous System Is the Last Unoptimized Frontier in Human Health

 Practice These Techniques with Vayu

 Real-time haptic guidance on Apple Watch and Wear OS.
 Pilot data (N=199): +28.6% HRV, −7.4 bpm resting HR.
 SFU Metacreation Lab, NRC IRAP.
-Free forever.
+Your first session is free.

 Continue Reading